Evil Queen: Adaptations

-Overview

 The Queen is portrayed in a variety of ways in subsequent adaptations of the original fairy tale (considered "mutations" by Zipes).
 For one, she is usually provided a backstory that is often tragic, with motifs such as childhood trauma, which may humanise her and make her a less one-dimensional character.
 Lana Berkowitz of the Houston Chronicle noted: "Today stereotypes of the evil queen and innocent Snow White often are challenged.
 Rewrites may show the queen is reacting to extenuating circumstances."
 In addition, according to Scott Meslow of The Atlantic, "Disney's decision to throw out the Grimm's appropriately grim ending—which sentences the evil queen to dance in heated iron shoes until her death—has meant that ending is all but forgotten."
 However, this change was not unique to Disney: already in Taylor's 1923 German Popular Stories, the very first translation of the Grimms' tale into English, the Queen, while remaining just as much a sinister figure as in the original text, simply chokes to death out of anger (Taylor avoided giving cruel punishments for the villains throughout the book).
 She can also "be presented either as a horrible witch or as a beautiful and jealous rival", thus enhancing one of the themes of the story.
 The author James Ursini described her a "classic female icon for fetishists" of powerful and evil women.